Scholar-6/brillder/public/terms.md

 12 **Does Scholar 6 Ltd. share your information?**

 Your details will only be shared with other Brillder users on an individual and consensual basis.
-A student must first accept a teacher&#39;s invitation for the teacher to see their play attempts and learning records for the subject(s) they teach.
+A learner must first accept a teacher&#39;s invitation for the teacher to see their play attempts and learning records for the subject(s) they teach.
 As above, we do not share lists of user details with any third parties (such as selling your email as part of a list to another company).

 13 **What are your rights?**